mnguye49/finalProject/SRS.md

   * **Actors:** Customer/User and backend of the website.
   * **Preconditions:** The user must have a valid email account and not be logged in before they can register for a rewards account.
   * **Postconditions:** After the user successfully registers, they must have a rewards account that they can log in and out of.
 In future orders, they must also receive the rewards promised to them after a certain amount of orders or money spent.
 The website must have the user's information in the system so that it can verify who the said user is.
+* **UC-3**
+  * **Description:** The user wants to customize their order.
+They can choose what flavor of cake and what type of frosting they want.
+The user is sent to a page that allows them to choose which fillings and toppings they want on their cake.

 ## User Stories